poly000/LiquidBounce/README.md

 For those who are unfamiliar with the license, here is a summary of its main points.
 This is by no means legal advice nor legally binding.

-*Actions that you are allowed to do:*
+*Actions that you are allowed to do :*

 - Use
 - Share